 Stepping Stones Learning Center's (SSLC) vision is "to be the advocate and leader in the development of inclusionary services for all children of all ages and backgrounds through the design of programs that meet the child's ever changing needs."
 This vision has driven us to grow as an organization and to build increased numbers of collaborative relationships in the community.
 Below is a listing of sites where SSLC provides classroom and clinic services.

-SSLC's Colebrook Drive is the organization's main site and houses nine early childhood classrooms and four clinic spaces.
+SSLC's Hudson Ave is the organization's main site and houses nine early childhood classrooms and four clinic spaces.

 Classroom programs include: